 Norma Huss calls herself “The Grandma Moses of Mystery.”
 Cherish is her first book for young adults—for her grandchildren, of course.
 (She freely admits this book required a lot of help from the younger generation when it came to current technology.
 She handled the 1946 concepts herself.)

-Her adult mysteries, Yesterday’s Body and Death of a Hot Chick are set on Chesapeake Bay where she and her husband sailed for many years.
+Her adult mysteries, Yesterday’s Body and Death of a Hot Chick are set on the Chesapeake Bay where she and her husband sailed for many years.
 Her non-fiction, A Knucklehead in 1920s Alaska, was taken from her father’s exploits as a nineteen-year-old college student looking to earn money.